annhal/test1/README.md

 - Merging won't remove the branch.

 ## In terminal

-- You need to also pull your merge in the shell to add it locally
+### You need to also pull your merge in the shell to add it locally:

 _Just for clarity:_
 5537304@UU105242 MINGW64 ~/test2_repo_create (main)